To prepare the best adenium potting mixture, there are several key factors you can keep in mind:

 • Liquid seaweed

-So we've seen nitrogen, phosphorous & potassium, now:
+So far we've seen Nitrogen, Phosphorous & Potassium:

-Right, it may be a bit too much but let's take it one step at a time.
-We need N, P, K to fully nourish your plant.
+It may be a bit too much, but let's take it one step at a time.
+We need N, P, K to fully nourish our plant.

 Although they are not the only nutrients the plant needs, they are the most essential macro-nutrients almost every plant on this planet needs for survival.

-The good news is that you can find good N, P, K sources right around your kitchen at home or in many stores for super cheap or many times even for free.
+And the good news is that you can find good N, P, K sources right around your kitchen at home or in many stores for super cheap or many times even for free.

-Check out this quick sum-up of what we’ve just seen so far.
+Check out this quick sum-up of what we’ve just seen.

-But hey, let's turn to soil pH for our desert roses next (Psst: you don't need to be a chemist to understand this stuff):
+Next, let's turn to soil pH for our desert roses next & certainly you don't need to be a scientist to understand this stuff:

 Like many other succulents, your desert rose loves an acidic environment.
 If you can keep the pH of the soil below 7 or specifically at 6, that would be perfect to make your plants happy.

 Many folks place their fingers into the soil to get a quick feel.
 Doing this may be good for moisture testing but for pH it may not be that accurate unless their finger is a pH test tube.
-To measure the pH or moisture of the soil, a pH soil tester or a 3-in-1 tool might help:
+To measure the pH or moisture of the soil, you can use a pH soil tester.

-If you find the soil too acidic (meaning the pH level is low), you can try adding garden lime powder to increase the pH level & hence making the soil less acidic.
+If you find the soil too acidic (or too 'sour' meaning the pH level is low), you can try adding garden lime powder (like adding some 'sugars') to sweeten the soil.

-You can mix some perlite into the soil to create good air circulation.
 Perlite is also good because it holds moisture well, so you don’t need to water your adenium too many times.
 The plants can gradually use the water stored inside.

 You can also screen out the bigger pieces and the smaller pieces.
 We’d generally want pieces about 3 mm to create a nice, even air circulation in our soil.
 But here's a bonus tip:

-In some places in the world like Hawaii, gardeners also use red wood fiber.
-It’s also a great component for drainage.
-The unique benefit of red wood fiber is that mites, red spider mites, and ants hate this stuff.
+In some places around the world like Hawaii, gardeners also use red wood fiber.
+This is also a great component for drainage.
+The unique benefit of red wood fiber is that mites, red spider mites hate this stuff.
 Our adenium won’t be bothered by these unwanted visitors.

-You’d also want to make sure to have holes that run from around the side down to the bottom of your pots—kind of like the letter L. This helps the root not get rotted during the winter season when there is less sunlight and when water evaporation may be slower.
-Oh, and remember:
+You’d also want to make sure to have holes running from around the side down to the bottom of your pots—kind of like the letter L. This helps the root not get rotted during the winter season when there is less sunlight and when water evaporation may be slower.
+Oh, and finally remember:

 5. Sterile Conditions

 So don't be like us.
 Try bathing the adenium seeds in anti-fungal solution to kill off potentially harmful bacteria on the shell.
-Carbonized rice hulls or charcoal contains carbon that also helps "shoo" off the germ.
+Carbonized rice hulls or bio-charcoal contains activated carbon that also helps "shoo shoo" the germs away.